marcelauliano/MitoHiFi/README.md

 <b>Dependencies:</b>

-- Blast (makeblastdb and blastn) have to be installed and export on your PATH
+- Blast (makeblastdb and blastn) have to be installed and export to your PATH
-- mitoFinder: has to install [mitoFinder](https://github.com/RemiAllio/MitoFinder) and export on your PATH
+- mitoFinder: has to be installed [mitoFinder](https://github.com/RemiAllio/MitoFinder) and export to your PATH
 - Biopython
 - Python Pandas